iVyperion/iVyperion/README.md

 **`student`**

 Hi 👋.
-I'm an 19 year old student from Belgium.
+I'm an 20 year old student from Belgium.
 I study Electronics-ICT at Odisee University in Ghent.
-I'm very passionate about programming and I'm trying to have experience in many different fields of programming.
-Most of my programming experience comes from experimenting with C# and lately I've been programming and working with nodejs, html, css, mysql, c++.
+I'm very passionate about programming and I have experience in many different fields of programming.
+Most of my programming experience comes from experimenting with C#  when I was young and lately I've been programming and working with React Native, Vue.js, Laravel.

 ### Languages and Tools